The 7th IEEE Workshop on

 • Lin Gan, Tianjin University, China

-• Long Ye, China University of Communication, China
+• Long Ye, Communication University of China, China

 • Maosong Sun, Tsinghua University, China